savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/2globals/README.md

-# Chapter 2 Practice with core modules and globals
+# Chapter 2 Practice with globals

 ## Objectives:
-* Follow the steps below to create node programs using globals and core modules.
+* Follow the steps below to create node programs using globals

 ## Steps

-1. In your \WIP directory, create directories \WIP\Ch02\modules
+1. In your \WIP directory, create the directory structure \WIP\Ch02\globals

 1. Create a file called `inputs.js`